glaciology/OGRE/README.md

   - 1 Blink every 12 seconds: System sleeping

 ## Installation
 A pre-compiled binary is avialable with each release.
 V1.0.6 [here](https://github.com/glaciology/OGRENet/releases/tag/v1.0.6).
-This can be uploaded to the Apollo MCU with a usb-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).
+This binary file can be uploaded to the Apollo MCU with a usb-to-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).

 You can also compile this code with the Arduino IDE, ensuring that the code and board libraries match the proper versions defined in the header of OGRENet.ino.